yc9701/sebasi-oc/README.md

 # Sebasi Open Corpus (Sebasi-OC)

 The Sebasi Open Corpus is a Korean speech recognition (ASR) corpus generated from Sebasi talks.
 Sebasi is a Korean TV program with educational and inspirational video content.
-The generated corpus contains about 21 hours of speech audio-transcript pairs, to be uploaded in the future.
+The generated corpus contains about 10 hours of speech audio-transcript pairs with 10 more hours to be uploaded in the future.

 This corpus was generated using a corpus data ingestion and processing system called Pansori.
 Please refer to [this code repository](https://github.com/yc9701/pansori) and paper [1] for further information on the Pansori ASR corpus generation system.